 In general, a citizen of a foreign country who seeks to enter the United States must first obtain a U.S. visa, which is placed into the traveler's passport.
 Certain international travelers may be eligible to enter the United States without a visa if they meet the requirements for the U.S. Visa Waiver Program (VWP).
-The VWP allows travelers to enter the United States without a visa for up to 90 days for business or pleasure.
+The VWP allows travelers, with a valid electronic passport, to enter the United States without a visa for up to 90 days for business or pleasure.
 For all VWP qualifications please visit http://travel.state.gov/content/visas/english/visit/visa-waiver-program.html.
 Anyone traveling to the United States for any reason other than business or pleasure requires a visa

 Do I need a Visa to travel to the United States?